Voter ID – The way you vote is changing

 How and where do I vote?

-If you are on the Electoral Register, you will be sent a poll card just before an election.
-It tells you where and when to vote.
-Please note that you will be sent a poll card even if you vote by post.
-The poll card is for information only; you do not actually need it to cast your vote.
+You will also be sent a poll card if you vote by post or are a proxy voter.
+The poll card is for information only; you do not actually need it to cast your vote but, if one does not arrive please do

 What happens at the polling station?

-- Go to one of the compartments.
+- Take your ballot paper to the voting booths.
 Mark your ballot paper according to the instructions found on the ballot paper itself, and on posters in the polling station.
-This is usually done by marking a cross (X) on the right hand side of the paper opposite the name of the candidate you are voting for, however different elections may have different instructions so please read them carefully.
+This is usually done by marking a cross (X) on the right-hand side of the paper opposite the name of the candidate you are voting for, however different elections may have different instructions and in some elections you may be able to vote for more than one candidate, so please read them carefully.
 Do not put any other marks or comments on the paper or your vote may not be counted.

 - Fold the ballot paper in two.
 Place the ballot paper in the ballot box.
 Do not let anyone see your vote - it is nobody's business but your own.